sibylle69/VR-volleyball-game-for-haptic-device/README.md

 - a bluetooth set-up scene to connect the VR headset with the haptic device
 - a calibration scene to enable personalized virtual experiences
 - a game scene to play volleyball with haptic feedback

+This prototype was made as part of an internship at Valkyries Industries (https://www.valkyrieindustries.co.uk/).
+Some parts of project are therefore kept internally, like the programs that drive the haptic device.
+For further information about this project, please contact me at sibylle.rerolle19@imperial.ac.uk